-Welcome to part two of our five-part blog series: The Mesothelioma Journey – Early Symptoms of Mesothelioma.
-Follow along each week as we recreate the mesothelioma journey of Allen, a 65-year-old from Corpus Christi, Texas.
-We follow Allen’s journey from the first contact with asbestos to life after treatment.
+Welcome to part 2 of our 5 part blog series: The Mesothelioma Journey – Early Symptoms of Mesothelioma.
+Follow along as we recreate the mesothelioma journey of Allen, a 65-year-old from Corpus Christi, Texas.
+We follow Allen’s journey from first being exposed to surviving mesothelioma.

 The leading cause of mesothelioma is asbestos exposure.
 Asbestos is a naturally occurring mineral mined and manufactured into products for extra heat protection and fireproofing.
 Prolonged exposure to the mineral causes asbestos-related conditions such as mesothelioma and asbestosis.
 After prolonged exposure, it usually takes 20-60 years for early symptoms of mesothelioma to first occur.